CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 on the left again. -

-Noting the authenticated role, scroll to the far right of the page and click this new role’s 'Clear all check boxes' icon.
+Noting the authenticated role, scroll to the far right of the page and select this new role’s Clear all check boxes

-Once all of the authenticated role’s (permission) check boxes have been cleared, scroll back to the far left of the page.
+Once all the authenticated role’s (permission) check boxes have been cleared, scroll back to the far left of the page.

 -